MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 ## Test local package installation

-As a verfication step, call functions from the revoscalepy package and from scikit (included in Ananconda).
+As a verfication step, call functions from the revoscalepy package and from [scikit](http://scikit-learn.org/stable/), included in Ananconda.

-If you get a "module not found" error, verify you are loading the python interpreter from the right location.
-If you using Visual Studio, be sure to use the custom environment that specifies the prefix and interpreter paths.
+If you get a "module not found" error for any of the instructions below, verify you are loading the python interpreter from the right location.
+If you using Visual Studio, be sure you are using the custom environment that specifies the prefix and interpreter paths.

+> [!NOTE>
-On Windows, depepending on how you run the script, you might see this message "Express Edition will continue to be enforced".
+> On Windows, depepending on how you run the script, you might see this message "Express Edition will continue to be enforced".
 Express edition is one of the free SQL Server editions.
 The message is telling you that client libraries are licensed under the Express edition.
 Limits on this edition are the same as Standard: in-memory data sets and 2-core processing.

 1. Create some data to work with.
 This example loads the iris data set using scikit.